 Natural Science - The focus is on four themes – energy and change, matter and materials, planet earth and beyond and life and living.
 Pupils attend lessons in the laboratory from Grade Five.
-With a strongly environmental focus, children are taught the scientific method through practical work.
+With a strong environmental focus, children are taught the scientific method through practical work.

 Mathematics is taught using apparatus.
 This is because children mature cognitively and move from learning in a concrete manner to abstract thought.
-Problem solving is also a vital component.
+Problem-solving is also a vital component.
 This area of Mathematics allows the pupils to master the given challenges using various methods.
 From Grade Five, the classes are split into three groups.
 There is one accelerated class and two mixed ability classes.
 This provides the pupils with the individual help they require to maximize their Mathematical potential.

 In Design and Technology pupils, in co-operative learning groups, utilize skills in order to design functioning models.